TalaoDAO/wallet-interaction/README.md

 - challenge to sign a VP.

 ## Issuer implementation
-Currently (Credible 0.1) when the wallet makes a GET to the Issuer endpoint, a JSON is returned to the wallet (Issuer GET response):
+When the Credible wallet makes a GET to the Issuer endpoint, a JSON is returned to the wallet (Issuer GET response):

 ```javascript
 {